Lawn-to-Garden - Landscape Design Assistance Pilot Program

 Customers will be required to submit an invoice from the landscape professional for the full cost of the design in order to receive their reimbursement.
 Once final inspection of the project is complete, the Long Beach Water Department will send an incentive check for the Lawn-to-Garden project as well as the design assistance reimbursement of up to $1,500 to the homeowner.
 Only homeowners who receive design services from a design professional on our certified list will be eligible for the design assistance reimbursement.

-Apply as soon as possible to ensure that your name is on our list on July 1st!
+Apply as soon as possible to ensure that your name is on our list.
 If you have any questions regarding our new program, please contact James Morgutia at email@example.com or (562) 570-2429.

 The Long Beach Water Department appreciates your service and the continuation of your contributions to helping make water-use efficiency and environmental awareness a way of life in our great city.